Humberd/lol-pbe-status-notifier/README.md

 ## Details

-The script checks every 15 seconds if the LOL PBE game server status went from OFFLINE to ONLINE.
+The script checks every 15 seconds if the LOL PBE game server status goes from OFFLINE to ONLINE.
 If so, then opens [VLC](https://www.videolan.org/vlc/) and plays Ode to Joy for 2 minutes.

 ## Why?